irit-melodi/irit-rst-dt/README.md

 The harness will try to detect what work it has already done and pick up where it left off.

-### Scores
+### Scores and reports

 You can get a sense of how things are going by inspecting the various intermediary results

-1. count files: At each learner/decoder combination we will count the number of correct attachments and relation labels (and save these into intermediary count) (for a given fold N, see `TMP/latest/scratch-current/fold-N/count-*.csv`)
+1. output files: Outputs for any decoders in a fold that happen to have finished running (for a given fold N, see `TMP/latest/scratch-current/fold-N/output.*`)

-2. fold summaries: At the end of each fold, we will summarise all of the counts into a simple Precision/Recall/F1 report for attachment and labelling. (for a given fold N, see `TMP/latest/scratch-current/fold-N/scores*.txt`)
+2. fold reports : At the end of each fold, we will summarise all of the counts into a simple Precision/Recall/F1 report for attachment and labelling. (for a given fold N, see `TMP/latest/scratch-current/fold-N/reports-*`)

-3. full summary: If we make it through the entire experiment, we will produce a cross-validation summary combining the counts from all folds (`TMP/latest/eval-current/scores*.txt`)
+3. full reports: If we make it through the entire experiment, we will produce a cross-validation summary combining the counts from all folds and several other things (`TMP/latest/eval-current/reports-*`)

 ### Cleanup